CartoDB/carto-vl/docs/guides/02-the-basics-of-syntax.md

 ## The Basics of Syntax

-**CARTO VL** introduces a new language to style your data from static, dynamic and data-driven information.
+CARTO VL introduces a new language to style your data from static, dynamic, and data-driven information.
 This new language is based on CartoCSS syntax but adds new visualization capabilities to describe your vector data layers.

-This language is used to define **style properties** using **expressions**.
-All expressions and style properties should be defined inside a **Visualization object** (*carto.Viz*).
-It is the second parameter to create a *carto.Layer*, after the *carto.source* parameter.
+This language is used to define **style properties** using **[expressions]()**.
+All expressions and style properties should be defined inside a **Visualization object** (*[carto.Viz](https://carto.com/developers/carto-vl/reference/#cartoviz)*).
+It is the second parameter to create a *carto.Layer*, after the *[carto.source](https://carto.com/developers/carto-vl/reference/#cartosourcedataset)* parameter.

-There are two main ways or APIs to define a *carto.Viz* object:
+There are two ways to define a *carto.Viz* object:

 **String API**

-This is the easy and shorter flavor of the language.
-The *carto.Viz* object gets an *string* with all the code.
+This is the easier and shorter way.
+The *carto.Viz* object gets a string with all the code.
 It is recommended to use E6 back-ticks (\`) to enjoy multiline string capabilities.

 ```js
 const viz = new carto.Viz(`